-Zenan has the largest selection of Wine Glasses and the largest in-house inventory to choose from in Canada.
+Zenan has the largest selection of Wine Glasses and the largest in-house inventory to choose from in North America.
 Whether it is for personal use, bar, restaurant, hotel, promotion or special events, Zenan’s custom branded Wine Glasses will suit every need you may have.
 Below is a short list of the top selling glasses to help simplify your search, or feel free to view the full selection of Wine Glasses by specific categories.
 If you have a question or want to make a purchase, please fill out our forms under each individual product or call us at 416-736-0030.
 Your request will be responded to within a few hours.

 About Wine Glasses

 Most wine drinkers would agree that different styles of wines demand different types of wine glasses.
 At its most basic, think of the preferred Wine glasses for champagne and sparkling wines (a Flute), to red wines (a wine glass with a larger bowl) and white wines (a smaller bowl).
 This led to the development of the concept that close matching of the type of wine glass to the style of wine would be of benefit to the wine drinker, a concept which a number of manufacturers of wine glasses have grasped firmly with both hands.

 When choosing Wine Glasses, firstly pay attention to the material from which it was made.
 At the very least, the glass must be plain and clear.
 Part of the enjoyment of wine appreciation of colour.
 The colour can also impart a lot of information about the wine, giving clues to the grapes used, the age of the wine, and so on.
 Consequently, wine glasses made from coloured or frosted glass, or worse still, solid materials such as pewter or silver, make it impossible to see.
 The exception of course, is when special glasses are customized for clients based on other needs such as decor, special events etc.